cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 ---

 There are a lot of dirty things you can do on the internet.
-There are disinformation campaigns, pirated movies, scams and cyber bullies, there is all you can eat pornography, spyware and even dubious dark web assassins.
+There are disinformation campaigns, pirated movies, scams and cyber bullies.
+There is all you can eat pornography, spyware and even dubious dark web assassins.

 **As a hosting provider, we do what is probably the dirtiest internet thing of them all - we run code sent to us by total strangers.**